phanxuanphucnd/phanxuanphucnd.github.io/README.md

 - `description`: The description of the blog.
 - `url`: The url of the deployment.
 - `cover`: The image relative path that will be used as a background.
 - `baseurl`: The baseurl of the blog.
-For example, if the `baseurl: 'anwarvic'`, this means that the blog will be reached at http://localhost:4000/phanxuanphucnd.
+For example, if the `baseurl: 'phanxuanphucnd'`, this means that the blog will be reached at http://localhost:4000/phanxuanphucnd.
 - `google_analytics`: The Google Analytics Tracking ID or Measurement ID.
 - `disqus_shortname`: The shortname for the disqus plugin.